 - The collection grows by 1% annually.
 On average, 2,000 new works are accessioned each year, enhancing and broadening the scope of our holdings.

 - On average, 375 works of art travel across the world to exhibitions at 100+ peer institutions each year, making the Museum one of the most generous lenders.
-Exhibitions organized by the Museum frequently travel to international venues; recent examples include Paul Strand: Master of Modern Photography and Discovering the Impressionists: Paul Durand-Ruel and the New Painting.
+Exhibitions organized by the Museum frequently travel to international venues; recent examples include Paul Strand: Master of Modern Photography, Discovering the Impressionists: Paul Durand-Ruel and the New Painting, and The Essential Duchamp.

 - Each year, Conservation examines hundreds of objects, undertaking both major and minor treatments.
 Major recent projects include Augustus Saint Gaudens’s towering figure Diana, Thomas Eakins’s The Gross Clinic, and Diego Rivera’s frescoes Liberation of the Peon and Sugar Cane.
 Every day, objects are cleaned, assessed, preserved, and imaged.
 Our conservators have even been called upon to help conserve the sculpture of Alexander Stirling Calder atop Philadelphia City Hall, including the figure of William Penn, and to consult on the care of the Liberty Bell.

-- As of March 2017, over 124,000 objects can be viewed online, and the Museum has over 750,000 followers on social media, including Facebook, Twitter, Instagram, Tumblr, and Snapchat.
+- Over 145,000 objects can now be viewed online, and the Museum has over 960,000 followers on social media, including Facebook, Twitter, Instagram, Tumblr, and Snapchat.

 - Approximately 200,000 people, including 65,000 schoolchildren, participate annually in educational programs, including tours, lectures, concerts, workshops, and art history courses.
 Admission is always free for children 12 and under.
 We have a long-standing commitment to early childhood education and were the first museum to welcome preschoolers and offer stroller tours.